BritishPandaChick/bpc-portfolio-site/wp-content/plugins/wp-retina-2x/readme.txt

 == Changelog ==

+= 6.5.1 (2023/12/25) =
+* Update: Enhanced thumbnail check before regeneration to process only when necessary.
+* 🌲✨ If you enjoy this plugin, please share some love by [writing a little review here](https://wordpress.org/support/plugin/wp-retina-2x/reviews/?rate=5#new-post).
+Don't hesitate to drop a few remarks and feature requests with the review.
+Thank you! 💖

 = 6.5.0 (2023/12/04) =
 * Update: Improved thumbnail viewing and metadata display for a more user-friendly experience.
 * Add: Added and refined features for handling WebP images, including creation, deletion, and status updates.
 * Update: Updates to ESLint, error handling, and API connections for improved performance and stability.
-* Info: If you enjoy this plugin, please share some love by [writing a little review here](https://wordpress.org/support/plugin/wp-retina-2x/reviews/?rate=5#new-post).
-And since I read them all, don't hesitate to drop a few remarks and feature requests in those reviews.
-Thank you :)

 = 6.4.7 (2023/10/19) =
 * Add: Custom Image Sizes.